Welcome to BIIA – One of the Largest Information Resources for Business Information and Credit Risk Management Professionals

 The Business Information Industry Association (BIIA) is a trade association for providers of a wide range of business information services which help other businesses manage growth and reduce risk.

-BIIA members’ services spectrum includes information providers, platforms, workflow software, decision systems, identity and authentication services, compliance and risk assessment tools.
-The largest member segments are business information, b2c and b2b marketing services, risk management, fraud prevention, compliance services, consumer credit bureaus, commercial credit information companies, business information and software providers supporting digital commerce.
+Our members’ services spectrum includes information content, platforms, workflow software, decision systems, identity and authentication services, compliance and risk assessment tools.
+The largest member segments are business information, b2c and b2b marketing services, risk management, fraud prevention, compliance services, consumer credit bureaus, commercial credit information companies and software providers supporting digital commerce.

 Benefits of a BIIA Membership

 BIIA is one of the largest information resources for business information and credit risk management professionals.
-Through our portal, BIIA.com, a wealth of information is provided for members, users, regulators and the general public on the latest developments in business information and its value for users and national economies as a whole.
+Through our portal, BIIA.com, we provide a wealth of information for members, users, regulators and the general public on the latest developments in business information and its value for users and national economies as a whole.

 The BIIA portal has become an important resource on standards, trends, technological developments and policies for our industry.
-The BIIA Library contains close to 9,000 individual news items and best demonstrated practices.
+The BIIA library is approaching 10,000 news items and best demonstrated practices.
 BIIA members receive regular news alerts on key developments in the industry and the regulatory environment.
 Our readership is widespread; between 4 to 5 thousand unique visitors access BIIA.com per month.

-- Key industry topics that the Association is actively engaged in at a European and International level include:
+- Key industry topics that the Association is actively engaged at an international level include: